 Integrated Dual Diagnosis Treatment

-Co-occurring Disorders Treatment Includes Family Education
+Co-Occurring Disorders Treatment Includes Family Education and Support

-Evidence-based Practices Used In Dual Diagnosis Treatment
+Evidence-Based Practices Used In Dual Diagnosis Treatment

-The research-based practices used at WestBridge have been developed by the Dartmouth Psychiatric Research Center, which evaluates their effectiveness every three years.
+The evidence-based practices used at WestBridge have been developed by the Dartmouth Psychiatric Research Center, which evaluates their effectiveness every three years.
 In the most recent evaluation, WestBridge achieved the highest possible ranking in all of its evidence-based treatment areas.
 The most meaningful validation of our co-occurring disorders treatment, however, comes from the testimonials of praise from participants who have succeeded in maintaining a healthy lifestyle upon recovery.

 Our Programs & Facilities